The Flesher Family of Rutherford Manor

 Enter the depraved world of this new generation of Fleshers, and their partners in darkness from the old world, the Savidges, with fresh opportunities in a perilous time in history, the start of the Great Depression.
 Used to opportunity in adversity the family will certainly thrive in this tumultuous era with calculated terror, extreme experimentation, and a twisted madness that fills the dark woods, surrounds the haunted walls, and cries out in terror inside the ominous caverns of Rutherford Manor.

 Over the generations the Fleshers have indulged the sourcing of alternate sources of sustenance by embracing their dark nature and obsessions.
-For many generations one family has always been in the background moving ever so quietly to dispose of any evidence of Flesher transgressions, The Savidge family.
-Spalding Savidge carries on the family traditions with care and pride in his heritage.
-He is a business man, diplomat, doting husband, loving father, and profound ladies man.
-He takes care business for the Flesher household with the general public and runs all of the family investments.
-Spalding is an adept street fighter but violence not his first choice of conflict resolution.
-Only the very strongest can hold their own with his fighting ability.
+For years one family has always been in the background moving ever so quietly to dispose of any evidence of Flesher transgressions, the Savidge family.
+Spalding Savidge now carries on the family traditions with care and pride in his heritage.

 Lisa and Louise Savidge

 Innocent is not a word to be used to describe the Savidge twins.
 From an early age the twins father, Spalding, noticed a penchant for the macabre in the girls.
 As young girls they would take bugs and small rodents and do interesting and painful things to them during play time.
 They would treat same age rivals with an uneasy meanness that made people unsure if it was sincere or simply kidding.
 Their father, on the other hand, saw great potential with the girls obvious Flesher tendencies and decided to assist the develop of this behavior in their teen years as any loving father would.